 - Digital sensors.

-Touch SensorsBy default, touch sensors operate like switches.
-They trigger on or off when they sense touch.
-However, touch sensors are of different kinds.
-They include capacitance touch switch, piezo touch switch, and resistance touch switch.
 You need only a few essential components in a simple touch sensor circuit.
-These components include a 555 timer in monostable mode operation, touch sensor, battery, and LED.
+These components include a 555 timer in monostable mode operation, a touch sensor, a battery, and an LED.

 (A capacitive touch sensor watch also shows traces of the touchpad).